 Monetization.
-There are many variables that impact the monetization of our platform, such as the number of MAUs, our users' level of engagement with our platform, ad load (which is a function of the amount of advertising we choose to display), our users' engagement with our Promoted Products, advertiser demand and cost per ad engagement.
-Generally, we design our algorithms for our pay-for-performance Promoted Products on Twitter to optimize the overall user experience and the value we deliver to advertisers.
-We expect advertising revenue growth to continue to significantly lag audience growth in, and possibly beyond, 2017.
-Advertising revenue growth may be further impacted by escalating competition for digital ad spending and the reevaluation of our revenue product feature portfolio, which could result in the de-emphasis of certain product features.
+There are many variables that impact the monetization of our platform, such as the number of users, our users' level of engagement with our platform, ad load (which is a function of the amount of advertising we choose to display), our users' engagement with our Promoted Products, advertiser demand and cost per ad engagement.
+Generally, we design our algorithms for our pay -for-performance Promoted Products on Twitter to optimize the overall user experience and the value we deliver to advertisers.
+Advertising revenue growth may be impacted by escalating competition for digital ad spending and the reevaluation of our revenue product feature portfolio, which could result in the de-emphasis of certain product features.
 Furthermore, we may see a continuing decline in the number of advertisers on a year-over-year basis, which may also impact overall demand for our ads products.
 We have, and may in the future, increase ad load to the extent that we are able to continue to reach the right balance of advertiser value and the overall user experience.
-In order to improve monetization, we plan to increase the value of our advertising services by continuing to increase the size and engagement of our user base as well as improve our ability to target advertising to our users' interests and the ability of our advertisers to optimize their campaigns and measure the results of their campaigns.
+In order to improve monetization, we plan to increase the value of our advertising ser vices by continuing to increase the size and engagement of our user base as well as improve our ability to target advertising to our users' interests and the ability of our advertisers to optimize their campaigns and measure the results of their campaigns.

 Although the majority of the Promoted Products we sell to our advertisers are placed on Twitter, we have augmented our advertising revenue by selling to advertisers our advertising products that we place on third-party publishers' websites, applications or other offerings.
 For the latter category of advertising placements, we incur additional costs, particularly traffic acquisition costs, to fulfill our services to advertisers.
-This mix shift of additional advertising revenue being generated from such third-party placements may continue in the future.
-As we have chosen to decrease our investment in the product, we have seen a declining trend in revenue from our TellApart offering and expect contributions from our advertising products that we place on third-party publishers' websites and applications to face significant headwinds in 2017 from factors impacting our TellApart offering.
-In 2017, we expect an even steeper decline in contribution to revenue directly from our TellApart offering.
+As we deprecated our TellApart offering in 2017, we expect contributions from our advertising products that we place on third-party publishers' websites and applications to face significant headwinds in 2018.
+TellApart revenue was \$44.6 million in 2017, mainly in the first half of 2017, compared to \$126.4 million in 2016.

-We intend to continue to increase the monetization of our platform by improving the targeting capabilities of our advertising services to enhance the value of our Promoted Products for advertisers, delivering differentiated products to advertisers, and dev eloping new ad formats for advertisers.
+We intend to continue to increase the monetization of our platform by improving the targeting capabilities of our advertising services to enhance the value of our Promoted Products for advertisers, delivering differentiated products to advertisers, and developing new ad formats for advertisers.